 Language Guide (proto 2)

-Covers how to use the version 2 of Protocol Buffers in your project.
+Covers how to use the proto2 revision of Protocol Buffers language in your project.

 This is a reference guide – for a step by step example that uses many of the features described in this document, see the tutorial for your chosen language.